 If you use a telecommunications device for the deaf (TDD), you may call the Federal Information Relay Service (FIRS) at 1-800-877-8339.

-Individuals with disabilities may obtain this document in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) on request to the program contact person listed under For Applications and Further Information Contact.
+Individuals with disabilities may obtain this document in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) on request to the program contact person listed under FOR FURTHER INFORMATION CONTACT.

-Individuals with disabilities may obtain a copy of the application package in an alternative format by contacting Start Printed Page 58770that person.
+Individuals with disabilities may obtain a copy of the application package in an alternative format by contacting that person.
 However, the Department is not able to reproduce in an alternative format the standard forms included in the application package.

 Electronic Access to This Document